-Showing instructions are what is listed in the MLS for other Realtors to show your property which is listed.
+The showing instructions are written in the MLS providing specific instructions on how to show the property.
 It is important to discuss the showing instructions for when you want the property shown.
 For example, if you do not want any showings past 5 pm, this is important information that needs to be passed on to the Realtor.

-Your Realtor can also program an electronic lockbox to “time out” and it can not be accessed before a specific time or after a specific time.
+Lockboxes can be programmed to “time out” at a specific time.
+They can not be accessed before a specific time or after a specific time.
 I often “time out” my lockboxes because I would not want an agent showing a home after dark.

 Showing a Vacant versus an Occupied Home

-I will often utilize an electronic lockbox on a vacant home, however, there are still showing instructions on the property, meaning the agents need to text (prefer text to voice because it is in writing) me and let me know when they are going to show the property.
-I generally do not advertise in the MLS that a property is vacant for safety considerations.
+I will often utilize an electronic lockbox on a vacant home.
+However, there are still showing instructions on how to show.
+The agents need to text (prefer text to voice because it is in writing) me and notify me when they are going to show the property.
+I do not advertise in the MLS that a property is vacant for safety considerations.

 Vacant homes are very accessible because no one is living in them.
 If a property is vacant, please make sure you keep the electricity on.
 You want to make sure that an agent is able to turn on all the lights.
 Also, if it is vacant and has been for a while, make sure the smoke detector batteries are still good and the smoke detectors are not beeping.
 I have had a listing like that where the homeowner lived out of the area and with 20′ ceilings, it was a challenge to change those batteries.
 Beeping smoke detectors is not too inviting to a prospective home buyer!!!